j4n-r/FSWD_sc-admin/docs/value-proposition.md

 * **Professors (Admins)**: Full administrative capabilities including group and user management, as well as complete visibility into student interactions.
 * **Students**: Access to group chats and communication features, facilitating seamless and organized academic discussions.

+This will be a one-off solution, meaning the application is designed for use by a single professor per instance, without multi-admin support in this initial version.
+Future enhancements, such as dedicated course management, are contingent on available development time.

 ## Target User

 The primary target users are: